xieyuheng/inner/persons/jean-yves-girard/linear-logic.md

 ## II.3.
 Strength of linear logic

-To translate intuitionistic logic to linear logic, we need to introduction two exponentials:
+To translate intuitionistic logic to linear logic, we need to introduction two exponentials -- `!` and `?`.

+We can use structural rules on them.

+Usual logic can be viewed as the adjunction of the modalities.

+- **Xie**: I do not understand adjunction (in category theory) yet.